duke-bluesmith/bluesmith/README.md

 5. Seed the database with the necessary initial settings:
 	* `./spark db:seed InitialSeeder`
 	* `./spark handlers:register`
-	* `./spark tasks:register`

-6. Setup cron jobs for the following tasks:
+6. Set up cron jobs for the following tasks:
 	* `./spark reports:generate`

 7. Set your web host to serve the **public/** directory

-<sup>1</sup> Note: This should trigger composer's post update command which handles
+<sup>1</sup> Note: This should trigger Composer's post-update command which handles
 vendor assets, but if that fails or if you update manually be sure to run the following command from the root directory to publish them manually:
 	* `./spark assets:publish`